Skip to Content

 Keeping up with the times

 A few years ago, the Association published the pension vision 'Keeping up with the times; towards a future-proof pension system'.
-This vision was also based on a study of the needs of consumers (carried out by TNS NIPO).
+This vision was also based on a study into the needs of consumers (carried out by TNS NIPO).
 With its vision, the Association wants to contribute to the discussion about the pension system.
-This can also be expected of insurers, since in addition to individual pension supplements, they also administer about twenty percent of the collective pension schemes in the Netherlands.
+This can also be expected of insurers, since in addition to individual pension supplements, they also administer about twenty percent of the group pension schemes in the Netherlands.

 Fixed or variable pension

-The variable benefit (continued investment after the retirement date) has been made possible through the Improved Contribution Scheme Act.
+The variable benefit (continued investment after retirement date) has been made possible through the Improved Defined Contribution Scheme Act.
 As of 1 January 2018, all pension administrators that offer a fixed and/or variable benefit are legally obliged to use the standard model when communicating this to their participants.
 The aim is to inform the participant as well as possible about the choice the participant has between a fixed benefit and a variable benefit.

 Standard model to help you choose